Maurice Larkin: Reception

+His first book, a textbook entitled 'Gathering Pace: Continental Europe 1870-1945', according to his obituarist Robert Anderson, made him popular with student audiences owing to his ability to show 'the human aspects of history'.

 His 1974 book on the events surrounding the 1905 separation of church and state in France was described as "a classic on French history of secularism" and as "still the standard account of the subject".

+'France since the Popular Front; government and people 1936-86' according to Robert Anderson, 'rapidly established itself as an authoritative .... account of French History.